-- 1. A complaint raised without grounds deliberately to cause disruption

-- 2. A complaint that is identical or very similar in nature which is raised many times.
-'Many times' is defined as more than three separate occasions, regardless of if the complaint has been responded to.

-- 3. The complainant continues to behave in an aggressive, rude, or abusive manner even when warned not to do so (in writing, over the phone or in person).
-Examples include:

-- i.
-Threats

-- ii.
-Verbal abuse

-- iii.
-Racist or sexist language

-- iv.
-Derogatory remarks

-- v.
-Offensive language

-- vi.
-Raising unsubstantiated allegations

-- 4. Someone unwilling to accept documented evidence as being factual or deny receipt of an adequate response despite correspondence specifically answering their questions.

-- 5. Expecting unreasonable outcomes that are outside of complaint policy and procedure such as excessive compensation.
+- 1. A complaint raised without grounds deliberately to cause disruption - A complaint that is identical or very similar in nature which is raised many times.
+'Many times' is defined as more than three separate occasions, regardless of if the complaint has been responded to. - 3.
+The complainant continues to behave in an aggressive, rude, or abusive manner even when warned not to do so (in writing, over the phone or in person).
+Examples include: - i.
+Threats - ii.
+Verbal abuse - iii.
+Racist or sexist language - iv.
+Derogatory remarks - v.
+Offensive language - vi.
+Raising unsubstantiated allegations - 4.
+Someone unwilling to accept documented evidence as being factual or deny receipt of an adequate response despite correspondence specifically answering their questions. - 5.
+Expecting unreasonable outcomes that are outside of complaint policy and procedure such as excessive compensation. - 6.
+Persists in pursuing a complaint where the complaints procedure has been fully and properly implemented and exhausted.